Why the need to amend the act?

 Anyone can be held liable for statements they didn’t make, simply because the statements were made in their name or that statements were made via their network.

-This flies directly in the face of contradictory to newly enacted laws, such as the one requiring all restaurants in KL to have Wi-FI.
+This contradicts other newly enacted laws, such as the one requiring all restaurants in KL to have Wi-FI.
 How in the world can a restaurant afford to offer wi-fi if it is held liable for all postings done via the wi-fi.
 Do you expect people to register for free wi-fi by giving their IC numbers?
+In which case you have the Personal Data Protection Act to worry about.

 It’s very worrying that the government is trying to clamp down on internet users.
 It’s a round-about way of enacting censorship on the internet and something like this should not be passed into law without a fight.